Skip to content

 The spot market

-The spot market is where financial assets are sold for cash and exchanged right there and then.
+The spot market is where financial assets are sold for cash and exchanged right away.
 So, if you need immediate delivery of a commodity, you'd head to the spot market.

 For example, say you ran a business that built industrial pipes.
 You recently got an order for a large amount of copper piping, but there's none left in the warehouse.
 You need the copper immediately, so your best bet is to go to the spot market and buy some.